TaxFairness/TaxFairnessInLyme/README.md

 - **Old-NewValues2021.xlsx** Lyme gave a printout of old and new valuations to John Biglow who scanned it to produce Old-NewValues.pdf.
 Rich used [https://onlineocr.net](https://onlineocr.net) to convert it to a text file that could be imported into a spreadsheet.
 Table is named **OldVsNew**

+- **002_Lyme Land Use Codes-17Nov2021.xlsx** Received a scanned PDF of Land use codes from assessing@lymenh.gov.
+This is an OCR'd version.
+Table is named **LymeUseCodes**

 ## Why use a database?

 The files here all get loaded into a SQLite database.
 (Don't worry - it's not scary.)
 Doing this has two major advantages: